 How long it takes to complete the review process?

 IJOHMN follows a policy of screening papers before sending them for full peer review.
 In the initial screening of manuscripts get rejected because of plagiarism, poor grammar and outside the aims and scope of the journal.
 IJOHMN completes the initial screening of a manuscript within five-seven business days.
-Those manuscripts that meet the minimum criteria are normally passed on to two experts for review.
+Those manuscripts that meet the minimum criteria are normally passed on to two-three experts for review.